vuejs/v2.vuejs.org/src/guide/comparison.md

 For large applications, both Vue and React offer robust routing solutions.
 The React community has also been very innovative in terms of state management solutions (e.g. Flux/Redux).
 These state management patterns and [even Redux itself](https://github.com/egoist/revue) can be easily integrated into Vue applications.
 In fact, Vue has even taken this model a step further with [Vuex](https://github.com/vuejs/vuex), an Elm-inspired state management solution that integrates deeply into Vue that we think offers a superior development experience.

 Another important difference between these offerings is that Vue's companion libraries for state management and routing (among [other concerns](https://github.com/vuejs)) are all officially supported and kept up-to-date with the core library.
 React instead chooses to leave these concerns to the community, creating a more fragmented ecosystem.
+Being more popular though, React's ecosystem is considerably richer than Vue's.

 Finally, Vue offers a [CLI project generator](https://github.com/vuejs/vue-cli) that makes it trivially easy to start a new project using your choice of build system, including [Webpack](https://github.com/vuejs-templates/webpack), [Browserify](https://github.com/vuejs-templates/browserify), or even [no build system](https://github.com/vuejs-templates/simple).
 React is also making strides in this area with [create-react-app](https://github.com/facebookincubator/create-react-app), but it currently has a few limitations: